Chessz0/Searchongit/README.md

 ## Installation

 1. Download or clone this repository.
+2. extract the zip file
-2. Open Google Chrome and navigate to `chrome://extensions/`.
+3. Open Google Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right corner.
+4. Enable "Developer mode" in the top right corner.
-4. Click on "Load unpacked" and select the directory where you saved the extension files.
+5. Click on "Load unpacked" and select the directory where you saved the extension files (this must be the folder where manifest.json and more setup files are located).

 ## How to Use